Steven24K/The-ultimate-Shakespeare-collection/README.md

 ## Side effects

 One side effect of using Docusaurus is that you don't have a backend.
-So it does not supply with your needs when you need things like authorization, payement transactions, CMS integration etc. But it does do the job to maintain your documentation in one GitHub repository and present it on a nice standardized website.
+So it does not suffice with your needs when you need things like authorization, payement transactions, CMS integration etc. But it does do the job to maintain your documentation in one GitHub repository and present it on a nice standardized website.